 “My partner breaks the boundaries constantly, and when I mention it, they say I’m being controlling.”

-Boundary violations don’t work as a system if one person’s career is non-negotiable and the other’s is flexible.
-Or if one partner is fundamentally unwilling to disconnect from work.
+Boundary violations don’t work as a system if one person’s career is non-negotiable and the other’s is flexible, or if one partner is fundamentally unwilling to disconnect from work.

 Fix: This needs a deeper conversation than a boundary adjustment.
-Do you both actually want this system?
-Is the workload genuinely unsustainable, or is one person choosing to over-invest in work?
-Are you both getting something out of the relationship, or has it become transactional?
-These questions need an honest answer, possibly with a couples therapist.
+Diagnose three things honestly: whether you both still want this system, whether the workload is genuinely unsustainable or one person is choosing to over-invest in work, and whether the relationship has become transactional.
+These questions deserve direct answers, possibly with a couples therapist.

 “One partner consistently carries more of the household load, and the career-priority system doesn’t fix it.”

-Unequal household distribution happens when one person’s career is genuinely less demanding than the other’s, so the rotation system seems unfair – the non-demanding career gets priority, but the demanding one always ends up carrying household work anyway [6].
+Unequal household distribution happens when one person’s career is genuinely less demanding than the other’s, so the rotation system seems unfair.
+The non-demanding career gets priority, but the demanding one always ends up carrying household work anyway [5].

 Ramon’s take